mwinche/fluent-2016/css for developers.md

 Psuedo elements, attr() "function" for content attribute of psuedo element. "currentColor" on psudeo elements totally works apparently.

-CSS Alignment is a pain. (css tricks has a nice flow chart thing for vertical align).
+CSS Alignment is a pain.
+[CSS Tricks Centering Guide](https://css-tricks.com/centering-css-complete-guide/)

 Flexbox Froggy and Flexbox Defense.
 What the flexbox.